ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 - **John**: An accountant who manages all parts of the invoice process (view, create, update, delete, approve, reject).
 - **Bob**: An apprentice who can only view invoices and cannot perform other actions.

 As Bob gains experience, John sometimes assigns him extra tasks.
-For example, when John is unavailable, Bob is allowed to **create new invoices**, but these invoices must stay pending until approved by another accountant.
+For example, when John is unavailable, Bob is allowed to **create new invoices**, but these invoices must remain pending until approved by another accountant.

-This example shows how responsibilities can be shared in a controlled way, with clear limits to ensure accountability and security.
+This example demonstrates how responsibilities can be shared in a bounded way, with clear limits to ensure accountability and security.

 ## 2. Pairing of the `Central Server` and `Nodes`